 - Whether it’s your first home that needs completely kitting out, or you’re moving house and need a refresh, it’s likely that you’ll need at least some new furniture.
 Why not look at websites like Facebook Marketplace and Gumtree to see if there are any furniture or white goods bargains.
 If you like a project, why not try to find pieces that could be upcycled.

 - Just like when getting insurance or looking for phone deals, there are comparison websites that can help save you money when you’re moving home.
 You can compare mortgage deals, moving companies, energy and internet providers etc. and comparing all of these means you will be getting the best offers and deals available to you at the time.

 - Watch out for hidden costs in legal fees.
 There are some companies that add in additional costs along the way which in turn bumps up the final costs.
-Look for companies with costs and fees that are all inclusive (like MHMC) and are shown up front, so there are no nasty surprises.
+Look for companies with costs, such as stamp duty and ID verification, shown up front, so you know roughly what to expect.
 Some fees are also not payable until nearer to completion, allowing you to budget better and plan.

 If you have decided DIY conveyancing isn’t for you, or want to get a conveyancing quote to see what it would cost you, use our online calculator to get a quote today.